XKOVA/ICTT-USDC-NATIVE-BRIDGE/README.md

-# ICTT Teleporter USDC-Native Bridge
+# ICTT Teleporter ERC20-Native Bridge

 This project contains scripts to facilitate the teleportation of tokens between USDC on the C-Chain and native tokens on an Avalanche L1 blockchain.